Papatheodorou-Group/CATD_snakemake/README.md

 - Predictions produced by methods, found in: **Results/**

-## Cross-reference deconvolution
+## Cross-reference

 ### Description
 Uses **two** single-cell references to generate the pseudobulks and references for deconvolution benchmarking.
-Aims to study the batch effects caused because of differences between the bulk and the reference(technology effect,sample and study effect)./

-Important assumptions are:/
+Important assumptions are:
--	All assumptions in the self-reference part/
+-	All assumptions in the self-reference part
 -	The **levels** (i.e unique list) of cell types must be the **same** in both references provided.

 ### Inputs: